-The purpose of the QA/QC program is to assure the quality of data obtained from the DNR air monitoring sites.
+The QA/QC program purpose is to assure the quality of data obtained from the DNR air monitoring sites.
 The DNR meets or exceeds the QA requirements defined in 40 CFR 58 and all applicable appendices.

 The QA/QC program includes but is not limited to the following activities: